gpoore/latexrestricted/README.md

 * `restricted_shell_escape_commands: set[str]`:  Permitted restricted shell
   escape executables.
 Obtained from TeX Live's `shell_escape_commands` in `texmf.cnf` or MiKTeX's `[Core]AllowedShellCommands[]` in `miktex.ini`.

+  Note that this will contain permitted restricted shell escape executables even when shell escape is completely disabled; it cannot be used to determine whether restricted shell escape is permitted.
+See `can_restricted_shell_escape` to determine whether restricted shell escape is permitted.

 `latex_config` methods: